Joseph A. Lombardo

 When we become injured or ill, we place the ultimate trust in doctors and surgeons by quite literally putting our lives into their hands.
 Doctors and healthcare professionals spend many years studying and practicing in medical school, and when we commit ourselves to their care, we expect that their extensive training will protect us from suffering any harmful treatment under their watch.
 The majority of medical professionals are talented and scrupulous practitioners, and usually, nothing goes wrong for their patients.
 Nonetheless, numerous cases of medical malpractice are reported in America, and particularly in New Jersey, on an annual basis.

 If you or a loved one has suffered as a result of a healthcare professional’s negligent conduct in Atlantic City, you may be entitled to seek financial restitution as a form of compensation.
 A qualified Atlantic City medical malpractice lawyer from the law offices of Joseph Lombardo can help guide you through the litigation process, and ensure your legal rights as a patient are protected.
-We have over 20 years of experience providing residents of Atlantic City with aggressive legal representation, and have successfully obtained personal injury awards and settlements for many of our clients.
+We have over 20 years of experience providing residents of Atlantic City with aggressive legal representation and have successfully obtained personal injury awards and settlements for many of our clients.

-It is medical malpractice when an individual is harmed by treatment which did not meet standards of safety and professionalism.
+It is medical malpractice when an individual is harmed by a treatment which did not meet standards of safety and professionalism.
 When a health professional fails to administer care which adheres to the rigorous standards imposed by the medical community, and that deviation from the industry norm leads to patient injury or death, it is medical malpractice.

-Medical malpractice can manifest itself in many ways, and is not strictly confined to matters of surgery.
+Medical malpractice can manifest itself in many ways and is not strictly confined to matters of surgery.
 All of the following are common examples of medical malpractice:

 - Performing surgery on an incorrect site (e.g. operating on the left leg when it should have been the right leg).